 All competitors have a hot meal and drink included in their entry fee which will be served at the Event HQ after you finish on Sunday.
 Vegetarian, vegan and gluten free options are available and your choice for your after race meal should be requested on your entry form.
 If you have a serious allergy or concern please email Matt of Fi on firstname.lastname@example.org prior to the event.

 We try hard to encourage recycling and sustainability and to this end a deposit of £1.50 for a reusable pint pot is now required when purchasing drinks from the bar.

 Please note that all rubbish placed in the on-site wheelie bins is recycled by the hire company so that the minimal amount is sent to landfill.

-We are very pleased to have Carl and his team of physios back at this year’s OMM Festival.
+We are very pleased to have Carl from F.I.T.
+Sports Injury Clinic and his team back at this year’s OMM Festival.
 They will be available throughout the weekend for physio appointments including sports massage.

 Please note only the 2 day OMM Bike (both long and short courses) are awarded prizes.
 Teams and solo competitors compete for the same prizes.
 Combinations of Bike/Lite and 1 day entries are not competitive, although your results and splits will of course be recorded.